 An efficient and optimized inventory system can reduce the cost of the inventory.
 The ERP inventory management system manages the details of individual items.

-Inventory management techniques are useful in reducing the cost of inventory.
-These techniques are also useful in managing risks and forecasting demand.
+Inventory management techniques help reduce the cost of inventory.
+These techniques are also helpful in managing risks and forecasting demand.

 ERP system’s entire process can be automated and secured by integrating it with IoT and Blockchain.